member87/portfolio-astro/src/content/blog/reverse-engineering-panels.md

 reconnaissance, one of which is [mitmproxy](https://mitmproxy.org/).

 This app works by creating a proxy server and connecting your device to it.
 It can also create a certificate to decrypt HTTPS traffic (which is important).
-Unfortunatly, since android 7, [apps will ignore user defined certificates](https://android-developers.googleblog.com/2016/07/changes-to-trusted-certificate.html) by default and would need to explicitly opt in.
+Unfortunately, since android 7, [apps will ignore user defined certificates](https://android-developers.googleblog.com/2016/07/changes-to-trusted-certificate.html) by default and would need to explicitly opt in.
 Most apps will not opt in to this as they have no reason to, this means we need to patch the app.